mcSamuelDataSci/CACommunityBurden/myCBD/technical.md

 - ICD-10 Mapping
   - In the current version of the CBD project, only the single underlying cause of death ICD-10 code is used.
 A future release of the CBD may incorporate &quot;multiple cause of death&quot; codes for some conditions.
-  - We used a variant of the World Health Organization (WHO) global burden of disease condition list to create our own hierarchical disease and injury categorization with three levels.
-The first level includes &quot;Infectious Diseases&quot;, &quot;Coronary Heart Disease&quot;, &quot;Cancer/Malignant Neoplasms&quot;, &quot;Other Chronic Conditions&quot;, and &quot;Injury&quot; as well as all causes combined.
+  - We based the hierarchal list of about 70 disease/injury conditions used in the CBD on a variant of the World Health Organization (WHO) global burden of disease condition list, modified to enhance the usefulness and applicability for U.S. public health priorities and programs.
+The hierarchy has three levels.
+The &quot;Top Level&quot; includes &quot;Infectious Diseases&quot;, &quot;Coronary Heart Disease&quot;, &quot;Cancer/Malignant Neoplasms&quot;, &quot;Other Chronic Conditions&quot;, and &quot;Injury&quot; as well as all causes combined.
 For data displayed at the census tract level, only this level of the hierarchy is included due to sample size and statistical reliability limitations.
-The next, &quot;Public Health&quot (PH); level, splits each of these top levels into 51 subcategories, and this is the default level for data/maps displayed at the community level.
-The final detailed level breaks a few of these PH level conditions down further, for a total of 66 categories; the detailed level is the default for data/maps displayed at the county level.
+The next, &quot;Public Health&quot; level, splits each of these top levels into about 50 subcategories, and this is the default level for data/maps displayed at the community level.
+The final detailed level breaks a few of these Public Health level conditions down further, for the total of about 70 categories.
+All the levels are shown for data/maps displayed at the county level.
+    - County:            Top Level, Public Health Level, Detail Level
+    - Community:         Top Level, Public Health Level
+    - Census Tract:      Top Level
   - Categorization of deaths was extracted from death certificates based on the International Classification of Diseases version 10 (ICD-10).
 The primary basis for the ICD10–to-condition mapping is the WHO Annex Table A from &quot;[WHO methods and data sources for global burden of disease estimates 2000-2015, January 2017](http://www.who.int/healthinfo/global_burden_disease/GlobalDALYmethods_2000_2015.pdf)&quot;.
 We did not use a similar, more recent and more detailed, system developed by the Institute for Health Metrics and Evaluation (IHME) at the University of Washington ([The State of US Health, 1990-2016 Burden of Diseases, Injuries, and Risk Factors Among US States, JAMA 2018](https://jamanetwork.com/journals/jama/fullarticle/2678018) and [US County-Level Trends in Mortality Rates for Major Causes of Death, 1980-2014, JAMA 2016](https://jamanetwork.com/journals/jama/fullarticle/2592499); Supplemental Appendices) in this version of the CBD because that system resulted in 721,783 (19.2%) of California deaths from 2000 to 2015 being mapped to &quot;garbage codes&quot;, for which more sophisticated methods would need to be employed, which may not be appropriate for our system.
 The possibility of redistributing these &quot;garbage codes&quot; to valid categories at the census tract level and otherwise using the IHME system is being explored and may be implemented in future versions of the CBD.
 However, to enhance our use of the WHO system we compared the mapping of 3,758,856 deaths based on the WHO and IHME systems and changed the WHO mapping of ICD codes for several categories wherein the IHME classification was considered more appropriate (e.g., specific cancer sites rather than &quot;other malignant neoplasms.&quot;)All of these modifications are carefully described in a key resources tool for the CBD, available [here](https://github.com/mcSamuelDataSci/CACommunityBurden/blob/master/myCBD/myInfo/gbd.ICD.Map.xlsx) on our GitHub site.
 In addition, because of our focus was on the &quot;Public health&quot; list of conditions, we remapped a number of ICD-10 codes from the WHO mapping to our own CBD system.
 These include alcohol… All of these modifications are documented in a &quot;key resources&quot; tab for the CBD available noted above.  .

 - Census Tract Data Issues